aqaPayam/NakhBot/docs/domain/02-entities.md

 Tracks deletion time, profile hiding, chat closure, and reactivation eligibility.

+Reactivation eligibility controls whether the same internal User may reactivate after deletion.

+AccountDeletionRecord must not be used to allow a clean new User for the same Telegram identity.

+Reports, restrictions, bans, payment history, safety history, moderation history, and audit history remain attached to the same User after deletion and after any later reactivation.

 #### GuestPreviewCounter

 Permanent preview counter for guest and incomplete users.